energywebfoundation/worker-contract/packages/greenproof-contracts/README.md

 Additional utility facets are provided by the [Diamond-2 reference implementation](https://github.com/mudgen/diamond-2-hardhat), which help conforming to the EIP-2535 standard specification:

 - The [DiamondCutFacet.sol](https://github.com/energywebfoundation/greenproof-sdk/blob/feat/GP-134/Issuer-Contract/packages/ew-greenProof-core-Diamond/contracts/facets/DiamondCutFacet.sol) contract is a facet handling all the upgrading logic.
-(A cut, in the diamond’s industrie, is an action resulting in new facets creation, removal.
-This facet will be used to add, replace or remove granularly logic to the greenProof Diamond)
+(A cut, in the diamond industry, is an action resulting in new facet creation or removal.
+This facet will be used to granularly add, replace or remove logic to the Greenproof Diamond)

 - A dedicated facet is provided with the [OwnershipFacet.sol](https://github.com/energywebfoundation/greenproof-sdk/blob/feat/GP-134/Issuer-Contract/packages/ew-greenProof-core-Diamond/contracts/facets/OwnershipFacet.sol) contract, which handles the implementation of the IEP-173 standard for the Diamond ownership.